The Bridge SEN Information Report November 2019

 We continue to commit to having qualified trainers in school for courses such as MAPA, Makaton and Moving and Handling.

 We always look for opportunities to bring highly regarded national/international speakers to The Bridge School for staff to be inspired and supported by in their work with our pupils.
-We have worked with Professor Barry Carpenter and his team to train staff and students in Books Beyond Words to enable us to run Book Clubs in school.
+We are currently working with Professor Barry Carpenter and his team to train staff and students in Books Beyond Words and are running Book Clubs in school.
 We have also had training on Sensory Stories from Joanna Grace.

 How will the environment, equipment and facilities be provided to support pupils/students at The Bridge?

 The Bridge School is a purpose built building and is fully accessible for wheelchair users being on one level.
 In other community areas, such as the swimming pool, there are accessible lifts.
-Our website shows a school tour of all different areas of the school for families to see what the facilities are like.
+Please see our school tour of all different areas of the school for families to see what the facilities are like.

 Our SEN policy details the wide range of provision for our children including the range of equipment and facilities for children with different needs.
 This policy can be found on our website and is reviewed annually.